tldr-pages/tldr/pages/linux/w.md

 > Display who is logged in and their processes.
 > More information: <https://www.geeksforgeeks.org/w-command-in-linux-with-examples/>.

-- Show information of all users logged in:
+- Display information of all users logged in:

 `w`